nyyManni/dmenu-wayland/README.md

     -l,  --lines LINES                dmenu lists items vertically, within the given number of lines
+    -m,  --monitor MONITOR            dmenu appears on the given Xinerama screen (does nothing on wayland, supported for
+									  backwards compatibility)
-    -m,  --monitor MONITOR            dmenu appears on the given Xinerama screen -p,  --prompt  PROMPT             prompt to be displayed to the left of the input field
+    -p,  --prompt  PROMPT             prompt to be displayed to the left of the input field
     -po, --prompt-only  PROMPT        same as -p but don't wait for stdin